Acosta (crater)

 Acosta is a small lunar impact crater located just to the north of the prominent crater Langrenus, near the east edge of Mare Fecunditatis.
 To the west are the trio of Atwood, Naonobu, and Bilharz.
-Acosta is named after the Portuguese naturalist Cristóvão da Costa.

 The crater is circular and bowl-shaped, with a small interior floor at the midpoint of the sloping inner walls.
+It has been described as a dark-halo crater by NASA.

-This crater was designated Langrenus C prior to being renamed by the IAU.
+Acosta is named after the Portuguese naturalist Cristóvão da Costa (1515-1580).
+This crater was designated Langrenus C prior to being renamed by the International Astronomical Union in 1976.